 In order to determine if a product is household or professional, the appliance list provides explicit definitions, examples and exceptions.
 These must be followed.
 If the appliance list does not provide an answer, you can determine whether the appliance has a household or professional character using the step-by step-plan created by Recupel.
 It is important to follow the order of the steps.
 If you get the answer after the first step, you do not need to proceed to the next steps.
 You can find the step-by-step plan here.

 More information on the difference between the household and professional character of an electr(on)ical appliance can be found here.

 - The appliance list

 Is your product a household or a professional appliance?
 To which Recupel product category does an electrical or electronic appliance belong ?
-Here's a list of all electrical and electronic appliances with their respective Recupel contributions.
+As from 01/01/2022 the electr(on)ic appliances are classified in 6 European main categories, more information is available here.
+The list of all electrical and electronic appliances with their respective Recupel contributions is available here.

 - How is the Recupel contribution invoiced?

 When invoicing, we calculate the total of the Recupel contributions to be paid, minus the Recupel contributions to be reimbursed (for exported appliances).
 Have you declared appliances with a total contribution of less than €50 (excluding VAT)?
 In that case, you will not receive an invoice straight away.
 It will only be sent once your total declared contributions are €50 or more.
 If you stay below this amount, you will only receive an invoice once a year.
 If you have declared a total contribution of €50 (excl.
 VAT) or more, you will receive a digital invoice by e-mail.
 You will receive separate invoices for the declaration of your household appliances and professional appliances.

 This video provides a good basis to make optimal use of the declaration system in general.